coreinfrastructure/best-practices-badge/doc/security.md

    protect_from_forgery built into the application-wide controller app/controllers/application_controller.rb
    (we do not use cookies.permanent or similar, a contra-indicator).
+   Also, we set cookies with SameSite=Lax; this is a useful hardening countermeasure in browsers that support it.
 4. *Redirection and Files.*
    The application uses relatively few redirects; those that do involve the "id", which only works if it can find the value corresponding to